 Preventing periodontal disease is very simple and straightforward.
 The best thing you can do is implement a strong oral hygiene routine.
 Be sure to brush your teeth twice a day with an ADA approved toothpaste.
 You should also floss your teeth once a day with the proper technique.

 The next step you can take is to schedule regular checkups and professional cleanings.
 A routine appointment every six months is the general rule of thumb for most patients.
-During your appointment, Dr. Mellissa Ilgen will perform a comprehensive exam to check for signs of periodontal disease.
+During your appointment, Dr. Melissa Ilgen will perform a comprehensive exam to check for signs of periodontal disease.
 This allows us to catch any problems before irreversible damage occurs.

 Treating Periodontal Disease